Setanta Sports: Southeast Asia

 Setanta Sports launched a variation of the channel in Asia.
 In 2015, Discovery International purchased the channel, as of 2016 the channel is still branded as Setanta Sports under licence from Setanta Ireland.
 Setanta Asia currently operates Setanta Sports Plus and Setanta Sports Asia.
 From 29 January 2020, Setanta Sports Asia has been replaced by the new dedicated rugby channel, Rugby Pass TV which launched its OTT service first, since February 2016.
 Rugby Pass was later shut down due to the effects of the COVID-19 pandemic, and Premier Sports Asia took over the acquisition of all Rugby Pass subscribers in 2021.

 United States

 Setanta Sports previously broadcast in the United States with Setanta Sports USA from 2005 to 2010.
-Fox Sports purchased the network's programming rights out of bankruptcy, adding them to Fox Soccer Channel's existing schedule and that on of a new network, Fox Soccer Plus.
+Fox Sports purchased the network's programming rights out of bankruptcy, adding them to Fox Soccer Channel's existing schedule and that of a new network, Fox Soccer Plus.